Return to Index

 Neuromuscular disease, such as:

 - Muscular dystrophy

 - Alcohol or drug abuse

-- Surgery on the tongue
+- Surgery or weakness on the tongue

 - Structural problems such as not wearing your dentures